rfverbruggen/azdo-teammembers/README.md

 An autocomplete will trigger on the `@` sign with the team member names, the guid reference will be inserted.
 ![CodeLenses and CompletionItems](https://github.com/rfverbruggen/azdo-teammembers/raw/main/images/codelenses_and_completionitems.png)

+The name will be shown in a hover item when a guid is hovered.

 ## Extension Settings

 This extension contributes the following settings: